Build equity fast with a 15-year loan at just 2.875%

 - Have at least a 20% down payment.

 - Have at least 20% equity in your home if you are refinancing.

 Home loans were expected to become more expensive this year because the Federal Reserve is gradually ending its campaign to drive long-term interest rates, including mortgage rates, to record lows.

 In September 2012, the government-controlled bank started buying up $85 billion of debt per month, split between Treasury bills and bonds backed by home loans.

 By flooding the mortgage market with money, it pushed the cost of home loans to record lows in an attempt to boost real estate sales and property values battered by the recession.

-With the economy on the mend, the Fed began reducing those purchases this year, buying only $75 billion in January, $65 billion in February and March, $55 billion in April, $45 billion in May and $35 billion in June and July and a projected $25 billion in August and September and a final $15 billion in October.
+With the economy on the mend, the Fed began reducing those purchases this year, buying only $75 billion in January, $65 billion in February and March, $55 billion in April, $45 billion in May, $35 billion in June and July and a projected $25 billion in August and September and a final $15 billion in October.

 So why are mortgage rates defying all expectations?